I just love a crumb cake. There’s something about that layer of buttery, sweet, and a touch salty streusel that just sets my mouth to watering.

-And this ain’t no thin little layer of streusel, either.
+This ain’t no thin little layer of streusel, either.
 Just look at it!
-No, we’ve got a thick, dense layer of crumbs – which is my favorite part.
+We’ve got a thick, dense layer of crumbs – which is my favorite part.
 Now, don’t get me wrong… That pumpkin cake layer is delicious – and with only 3 ingredients – crazy easy!
 But it’s that streusel that makes this dessert super special.
 (And I have been known to eat a piece of this for breakfast!)

-When it comes to the caramel in this recipe, it comes in the form of a drizzle right on top of the cake when serving.
-I opted to go for a jarred, pre-made caramel sauce.
-While it’s pretty easy to make, there are some super delicious and affordable options in the store these days – from the run-of-the-mill ice cream topping (which is what I used) to some high-end, small batch caramel sauces – so I figured I’d save myself a few steps and grab a jar when I picked up the other ingredients.
+- Caramel Sauce Topping – When it comes to the caramel in this recipe, I drizzle it right on top of the cake when serving.
+I opted to go for a jarred, pre-made caramel sauce that was basically your run-of-the-mill ice cream topping.
+You could also grab a high-end, small-batch caramel sauce.
+I just figured I’d save myself a few steps and grab a jar when I picked up the other ingredients.
 The truth is that this cake is perfect without it, but the caramel adds a little more sweetness and some great flavor.
 You can skip it, but I wouldn’t.

 Recipe Card